Cmich-Nucleosynthesis-Workshop/Trust-the-process/README.md

 # Trust-the-process

-We look at particular species effected by the $\gamma$-process.
+We look at particular species effected by the rp-process.